Click to purchase Veterans Initiative Blend coffee from Furnace Hills! A portion of proceeds benefit the Veterans Initiative!

-In 2014, we are committed to bringing 35 veterans on two-week full scholarships.
+In 2018, we are committed to bringing 30 veterans on one-week full scholarships.

 Veterans face as many challenges upon returning home as they do in the field of battle.
 They also possess myriad skills and leadership qualities that our nation needs, and their experiences offer an opportunity to broaden the dialogue about critical issues here on the home front, and to enrich all of our lives.